-At WD, we recognize the need to preserve and protect the earth’s vital natural resources.
+At Western Digital, we recognize the need to preserve and protect the earth’s vital natural resources.
 We believe that part of being a good corporate citizen and a good neighbor is maintaining or improving the cleanliness of the air, water and land of the locations in which we operate.
 As a result, our facilities throughout the world comply with applicable environmental laws and regulations, and each has developed and implemented a comprehensive set of practices designed to ensure continued compliance.
 In addition, we continually review our operations and processes to identify opportunities which allow us to reduce or recycle byproducts generated by our activities.
 We are also concerned about protecting the natural resources of the communities in which our products are sold and used.
 We review the content of the products we manufacture and have established programs to eliminate or phase out the use of certain materials restricted by international legislation.
 We have also begun offering for sale a line of products specifically designed to reduce the environmental impact resulting from their use.

 All of our manufacturing facilities in Asia have environmental management systems in place which are ISO 14001 certified.
 Each facility has a comprehensive policy and set of supporting procedures addressing environmental permits, pollution prevention, hazardous substances, wastewater and solid wastes, airborne emissions and product content.
 Our policies express a commitment to continued improvement, and to this end, we review the status of our environmental management systems at least annually.